Monday, May 17, 2010

 I'm a heretic because I've listened carefully to what Jesus has taught me about God, and I think Jesus is right.

-I'm a heretic because I think Jesus was (and still is) right when he says that no single ritual such as baptism or communion can replace the need for people to take responsibility for their own choices towards other people, themselves, and God.
+Jesus is right when he says that no single ritual such as baptism or communion can replace the need for people to take responsibility for their own choices towards other people, themselves, and God.

-I'm a heretic because I think Jesus was (and still is) right when he says that institutionalized religion has never taught the faithful what forgiveness is.
+Jesus is right when he says that institutionalized religion has never taught the faithful what forgiveness is.

-I'm a heretic because I think Jesus was (and still is) right when he says that the true journey of faith is one of redemption, not one of salvation.
+Jesus is right when he says that the true journey of faith is one of redemption, not one of salvation.

-I'm a heretic because I think Jesus was (and still is) right when he says that the core consciousness of a human being -- the soul -- is beautiful, worthy, and amazing.
+Jesus is right when he says the core consciousness of a human being -- the soul -- is beautiful, worthy, and amazing.
 The problem of suffering is not created by sinful souls.
-The problem of suffering is damage caused in the biological brain, damage that induces people to behave in abusive ways that make their own souls cringe.
+The problem of suffering is created by many factors, one of which is damage in the biological brain that prevents people from taking responsibility for their actions.

 I think Jesus is a pretty smart guy.